desirelabs/webpack-starter/README.md

 # webpack-starter
-Starter webpack project, including support for the most used frontend dependencies.
-See README.
+Starter webpack project, including support for the most common used frontend dependencies.
+See below.
-# Project under active development !
-Be careful as it might change often during its development.
+This project is under active development.
+Be careful as it might change often during this period.

 ## What's included ?
 * Support for ES2015
 * Support Sass/Scss
 * Production minifications for css and js files
+* Live reload server

 ## Installation
 With npm :